10 Snakes Which Prey On Eggs

 Source: public domain

-When the ratsnake contracts its body, egg still inside, these act as instant puncturing tools, causing the yolk and contents to leak while inside the snake’s belly.
-The ratsnake then enjoys all the vitamins and minerals within.
-Japanese ratsnakes get faster at eating eggs with repetition; one study found that the first egg took 20 minutes to swallow, followed by 7 minutes thereafter.
-Young ones lack the specially sharpened spine, so it’s mainly adults that are the egg-swallowers.
+When the ratsnake contracts its body, with the egg still inside, these act as instant puncturing tools, causing the yolk and contents to leak while inside the snake’s belly.
+The ratsnake then enjoys all the vitamins, minerals and proteins within.

 2 Taiwan kukri snake